invana/invana.github.io/_positions/data-analyst.md

 - Should have a working code on GitHub, that you can explain well.
 - Should have better understanding on Google Cloud Platform and its tools or relavent experience taking  courses like  https://cloud.google.com/training/data-ml#data-scientists
 - Working experience in tools like Apache Spark, Apache Beam and the related stack would help.
-- Good understanding of NoSQL databases, Working experience in NoSQL databases is advantage.
+- Good understanding of SQL and NoSQL databases, Working experience in NoSQL databases is advantage.
 - Web Crawling with frameworks like scrapy and others helps .

 **Requirements**